Robert-Kurczak/PiGarden/pi/README.md

 * [Hardware](#hardware)

 ## General info
 This project is based on Raspberry Pi 3B.
-I designed and built expansion board so my raspberry can easily controll LED strips and water pump and communicate with sensors, which are:
+I designed and built expansion board so my raspberry can easily controll LED strips, water pump and communicate with sensors, which are:
 * SEN0193 - capacitive soil moisture sensors
 * DHT11 - ambient temperature and air humidity sensor